 Getting a grant often means now you need to raise even more money.

 That’s right.
 To carry out the program funded by the grant you have to round up other resources since the grant will only pay for part of the proposed program’s costs.
 Without other funding you can’t carry out the program.
 Next thing you know you have nine small grants each paying for a sliver of the program’s costs.

 Imagine splitting a program staff person’s wages across nine grants, each with different start and stop dates.
 (We are not making this up.
 Now you know why your bookkeeper has bloodshot eyes and wants to strangle the grant writer.)

 Finally nonprofit leaders continue to scratch their heads over the lack of grant funding for overhead.

 We cringe when we hear the word “overhead.”
-Everyone has a different definition of what overhead expenses include.
+Everyone has a different definition of overhead.
 (We wrote a post on this topic here).
 We prefer “management and general expenses” or, even better, “nonprofit infrastructure expenses.”

-Despite the confusion over what overhead expenses involve, everyone knows they have them because restricted grants always fall short of the money that’s really needed.
+Despite confusion over what overhead expenses include, everyone knows they have them because restricted grants always fall short of the money that’s really needed.